-EPA Revised WPS requires that the following pesticide application information be displayed be in a centrally located area: 1.
-Pesticide product name, EPA registration #, and active ingredients(s);
+EPA Revised WPS requires that the following pesticide application information be displayed be in a centrally located area:

-- 2. Crop or site treated, & location and description of treated area; - 3.
-Date(s), times application started and ended: and - 5.
-Date(s), times application started and en - 4.
+- 1. Pesticide product name, EPA registration #, and active ingredients(s). - 2.
+Crop or site treated, & location and description of treated area. - 3.
+Date(s), times application started and ended; and - 4.
 Duration of REI.

 EPA requires that employers maintain SDS and pesticide application information on file for two years and provide access/copies of records to workers, handlers, treating medical personnel, or a "designated representative".
-State regulations may differ; where more stringent, they take legal precedence over federal requirements.
+State regulations for display and retention of pesticide application information may differ; where more stringent, they take legal precedence over federal requirements.

-New Jersey has additional display requirements including posting a map of the farm for designation of treated areas.
+New Jersey has additional display requirements for agricultural employers including posting a map of the farm for designation of treated areas.
 NJDEP column headings for posted pesticide application information include: 1) Crop; 2) Pesticide name; 3) Safe Reentry Time; 4) Application Date; 5) Application start and finish times; and 6) Application Location.
 This application information must be displayed either before workers enter treated fields or prior to workers entering fields at the beginning of the next workday, whichever occurs first.
 Once posted, this information must remain posted for 30 days following the date for safe reentry.

-Protection.
+Protect.
 Employers are required to ensure that employees will be protected from exposures to pesticides.
 Employers must take measures that applications do not expose unprotected workers during applications.
-The

-Revised WPS has requirements for restricting access around application equipment in a defined area called the "Application Exclusion Zone" surrounding applications in progress.
-Employers must also provide personal protective equipment (PPE) to handlers, and early entry workers per the pesticide label (see sections D 5.2 and 5.3 for information on PPE).
+The Revised WPS has requirements for restricting access around application equipment in a defined area called the "Application Exclusion Zone" surrounding applications in progress.
+Employers must also provide personal protective equipment (PPE) to handlers, and early entry workers per the pesticide label (see sections D 5.2 and 5.3).